WebSVG/voronoi/README.md

   * bezier quadratic
   * bezier cubic
   * simple geometric edges
 * cells edges retraction.
-Not cells scale but edges parallel ertraction with handling of edges discard
+Not cells scale but edges parallel rertraction with handling of closed edges discard
   ## gui
 * Show/hide (cells, edges, seeds) and independently configure the SVG export
-* Browser local storage of config parameters (Not SVG, not seeds as they can be saved separately)
+* Browser local storage of config parameters (No storage of SVG nor seeds as they can be saved separately)
-* voronoi icon

 # Planned features
 * Shaped tesslation area
   * sampling points and check if point inside SVG with `document.elementFromPoint(x, y);`
 * edeg cells filet effect
-* optionally remove pointy edges of bezier cells (detract short edges only)
+* detract quadratic bezier short edges
 * edit seed weight (? requires a new engine)
 * add irregularities to the edges thickness (randomize retraction)
+* rearrange the cells when expanding the window

 ## Known Issues
 * cubic bezier export `./media/exp_2_cubic.svg` not supported by Fusion360, not clear if this is an SVG generation issue or Fusion360 limitation